Annapurna Base Camp Short Trek - 7 Days

 Experience all the thrills of the 7-Day Annapurna Base Camp Trek in 2025 and 2026.

-7-Day Annapurna Base Camp Trek, or ABC Trek, is one of Nepal’s most popular treks— undoubtedly one of the finest.
+The 7-Day Annapurna Base Camp Trek, or ABC Trek, is one of Nepal’s most popular treks—undoubtedly one of the finest.
 There are plenty of reasons to choose this trek over its many competitors scattered across the length and breadth of the Himalayas: its relative accessibility from Kathmandu, its unique combination of authentic cultural encounters and spectacular alpine scenery, its comfortable teahouse-style accommodations, and its reasonably gentle elevation changes.

 But our seven-day Annapurna Base Camp trekking itinerary offers one perk that few other treks in Nepal can match: the opportunity to visit and return from the awe-inspiring Annapurna Sanctuary in just a week.